 - After class, please pack your props away.

-The purpose of meditation sessions is to provide students with an opportunity to take a break and get some “headspace” away from their studies and work.
-This will help them relax, become refreshed and help them become more mindful and concentrated when continuing with their mental work.
-Regular meditation practice has benefits for stress reduction and stress management and in turn increased productivity with a more positive outlook on life.
+These sessions will provide students with an opportunity to take a break, unwind, and get some "headspace" away from their studies and work.
+They will help you relax, rejuvenate, and become more focussed.
+Regular breathing and meditation practice has well known benefits for helping to manage stress and our emotions - and in turn increased productivity with a more positive outlook on life.

-The meditation sessions are a mix of different meditation approaches with a focus on relaxation and mindfulness.
-Venerable Drolkar will first spend a few minutes on theory (purpose of meditation) to help students with understanding and will then spend time doing 2 mindfulness/relaxation meditations while leaving some time in the middle and at the end of the session for questions.
-These sessions are suitable for both those just starting with meditation and experienced practitioners so all are welcome to attend and experience positive effects of meditation practice.
+These sessions will focus also on learning valuable tools to assist you in the daily pressures of life.
+John will first introduce some theory and purpose of yoga practice to help students with their understanding and will then introduce you to pranayama and meditative practices while leaving some time in the middle and at the end of the session for questions.
+These sessions are suitable for new and experienced so all are welcome to attend and experience positive effects of these sessions,

 350 hours.
 Level 1 Yoga Teacher with IYTA